FunhouseAtelier/cheffree/README.md

 ### 0.1.8

+- Added links on home page to view user profiles.

 ### 0.1.7

 - Set limit of display name length at 64 bytes (32 regular characters; emojis count for multiple characters).